symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

 Once you can see the effects in profiling, you can try if adjusting the global fetch depth reduces the number and duration for queries.
-Set the option ``jackalope.fetch_depth`` to something bigger than 0 to have jackalope prefetch children or whole subtrees.
+Set the option ``jackalope.fetch_depth`` to something bigger than 0 to have Jackalope prefetch children or whole subtrees.

-When using jackalope doctrine dbal, it is highly recommended to activate the caching options.
+When using Jackalope Doctrine Dbal, it is highly recommended to activate the caching options.
 Set ``session.backend.caches`` as explained in `PHPCR Session with Jackalope Doctrine DBAL`_.